simonmrog/the-side-stacker-game-frontend/README.md

 The game has three main views:

-The Home View from which you can start the game (remember you need to players i.e. two tabs of the application open)
+The Home View from which you can start the game (remember you need two players i.e. two tabs of the application open)

 ![Home View](./docs/home.png)